egtork/mailrandom/README.md

     mailrandom -o "practice spanish","play saxophone","read philosophy" -w 1,1,2 -m mailconfig-example.json -p my_mail_password

 The weights specified by the `-w` flag make "read philosophy" twice as likely to be chosen as either "practice spanish" or "play saxophone."
+The file `mailconfig-example.json` indicates the format of the mail configuration file.
+If SMTP authentication is not required, the `Username` field may be omitted from the mail configuration file.

 Weighted items specified in a CSV file:

     mailrandom -i activities-example.csv -m mailconfig-example.json

-Since an SMTP mail server password is not specified, the program will look to the `MAIL_PASS` environment variable.
-If SMTP authentication is not required, omit the `Username` field from the mail configuration JSON file.
+If an SMTP mail server password is required but not specified using the `-p` flag, the program will look to the `MAIL_PASS` environment variable.

 ## Weighting